www.accipiter.com

 Blackboard develops software that allows universities and

-corporations to host classes and training on the World Wide Web.
+corporations to host classes and training on the World Wide

 Blackboard currently powers learning environments at more than